Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 P: ...and in the case of pantheism, by developing perfect knowledge and power?

 S: Yes... and applying this so that you can develop a perfect life and a perfect society, that is, a perfect life together.
 Philosophy in my sense has never been implemented traditionally - though it has been continuously represented by each new generation of children when they first learn language.
-On the basis of their Nature-based experience, children question what grown-ups say - until they, the children, become confused about what of their experience is Nature-based and what language-based.
-So children's use of Nature-based, philosophical logic never gets a proper response.
+On the basis of their Nature-based experience, children question what grown-ups say - until they, the children, become confused - as a result of unclear answers from the grown-ups - about what of their experience is Nature-based and what language-based.
+Children's use of Nature-based, philosophical logic never gets a proper response.
 The traditions tell them that it is possible to know, that is, to experience or to meet, the original cause - and 'knowing' involves 'controlling' rather than 'checking'.
 Modern science, on the other hand, lets them believe that the original cause can be, but has not yet been, discovered.
 At the same time, modern science tells them that there is no original meaning, and that therefore the ever-present original order should be of no interest to them.
 'The question of meaning is free', children are told.
 So then there is no chance for children to apply philosophical logic to any defined hypothesized meaning.

 P: You've said earlier that children's - in other words, every person's - total, current experience from inside the whole reality is what gives rise to the philosophical question about the original cause and meaning?